nnexsus/georadio/README.md

 + Error popup!
 If there's any issues connecting to my server, or if something just goes wrong, it'll let you know!

+Changed:
->> Every Radio playlist and associated site has been updated!
++ Every Radio playlist and associated site has been updated!
 Song Count:
     GeoMusic (Breakcore) 84 -> 98
     NightCity (Cyberpunk) 50 -> 81